Vegan Cinnamon Cookies

 In a small separate bowl, mix together 150g of all-purpose flour (1 cup + 2 tablespoons) and 2 teaspoons of ground cinnamon.

 If you don’t want a strong cinnamon flavour, just use 1 teaspoon instead of 2.

-Add the flour/cinnamon mixture to the bowl with the butter mixture.
+Add the flour/cinnamon mixture to the bowl with the margarine mixture.
 Use a wooden spoon to mix it together and when it starts to stick, use your hands to form a dough.

 Place the dough in the fridge to chill for 30 minutes.